MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

     <TR><TD>![VHD](images/download_vhd.png)
     </TABLE>

-2. Download the file to the C:\VHD directory.
+2. Download the file to the **C:\VHD** directory.
 When the download is complete, rename the VHD file that you downloaded to **2012R2-poc-1.vhd**.
-This is done to make the filename simpler to recognize and type.
+This is done to make the filename simple to recognize and type.
-3. Copy the VHD to a second file also in the C:\VHD directory and name this VHD **2012R2-poc-2.vhd**.
+3. Copy the VHD to a second file also in the **C:\VHD** directory and name this VHD **2012R2-poc-2.vhd**.
-4. Download the [Windows 10 Enterprise ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise) from the TechNet Evaluation Center to the C:\VHD directory on your Hyper-V host.
+4. Download the [Windows 10 Enterprise ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise) from the TechNet Evaluation Center to the **C:\VHD** directory on your Hyper-V host.

     >During registration, you must specify the type, version, and language of installation media to download.
 In this example, a Windows 10 Enterprise, 64 bit, English ISO is chosen.
 You can choose a different version if desired.
 Note that Windows 10 in-place upgrade is only possible if the source operating system and installation media are both 32-bit or both 64-bit, so you should download the file version that corresponds to the version of your source computer (computer 2) for upgrade testing.

 5. Rename the ISO file that you downloaded to **w10-enterprise.iso**.
-Again, this is done so that the filename is simpler to type and recognize.
+Again, this is done so that the filename is simple to type and recognize.
 After completing registration you will be able to download the 3.63 GB Windows 10 Enterprise evaluation ISO.

-After completing these steps, you will have three files in the C:\VHD directory: 2012R2-poc-1.vhd, 2012R2-poc-2.vhd, w10-enterprise.iso.
+After completing these steps, you will have three files in the **C:\VHD** directory: **2012R2-poc-1.vhd**, **2012R2-poc-2.vhd**, **w10-enterprise.iso**.

-The following commands and output display the procedures described in this section:
+The following commands and output display the procedures described in this section, both before and after downloading files:

 <pre style="overflow-y: visible">